icecoder/ICErepo/README.md

 ####Step 1: Clone the repo

 ```
-$ git clone git@github:mattpass/ICErepo
+$ git clone git://github.com/mattpass/ICErepo
 ```

 ####Step 2: Enter your auth settings
 ```
 Open settings.php and enter either your Github oauth token or username & password
-oauth is recommended here, view http://developer.github.com/v3/oauth/ for info
+oauth is the better choice of the two here, view http://developer.github.com/v3/oauth/ for info
-(If using oauth ensure you have repo scope & your app is granted the URL you'll run under)
+(If using oauth ensure you have repo scope & your app is granted the URL you'll run under).
+You can also omit entering any details here and it will ask for either of these details to use in the session.
+A token set in the session is the recommended approach here.
 ```

 ####Step 3: Enter your repo & server dir settings